-Our Head Teacher, Mrs Lorna Anderton - who provides leadership on inclusion and high achievement for all.
-She can be contacted through our school office:

-Our Inclusion Manager,Mrs Alison Palmer - (the first person to talk to about any SEN questions or concerns) who leads on the day to day operation of our SEND procedures following guidance in the SEN Code of Practice.
+- Our Head Teacher and SENCO, Mr Matthew Thompson who provides leadership on inclusion and highachievement for all.
+He can be contacted through our school office: email = headteacher@stmichaelsce.co.uk - Our Inclusion Manager, Mrs Alison Palmer (the first person to talk to about any SEN questions or concerns) who leads on the day to day operation of our SEND procedures following guidance in the SEN Code of Practice.
 She can be contacted through our school office: